Encaustic Fine Art as an Archival Medium and Collectible Investment

 “Encaustic Past & Present” or Mentoring Virtual Workshop!

-Personal one to one, live mentoring sessions are available where you can ask specific questions about your safety and studio set up with advice about materials and techniques. $499 for 4 hours of live instruction with mentoring and your specific questions included.
+Personal one to one, live mentoring sessions are available where you can ask specific questions about your safety and studio set up with advice about materials and techniques. $399 for 3 hours of personal instruction with same course content provided above + 1 additional hour of live mentoring included.

 New Encaustic Beeswax Sculpture titled “Spring Sunrise” Release